revsys/django-health-check/README.md

 Set up monitoring
 =================

-E.g. add to pingdom - django-health-check will return HTTP 200 if everything is OK and HTTP 500 is *anything* is not working.
+E.g. add to pingdom - django-health-check will return HTTP 200 if everything is OK and HTTP 500 if *anything* is not working.

 Profit
 ======